Japanese kites are magnificent. Not only are each and every kite a example of a craftsman's workmanship, they are also a detailed work of art.

 Traditionally these kites served a purpose for the Japanese people.

 The kite framing material is mainly bamboo.
-It is renowned for it's strength, flexibility and is lightweight.
+It is renowned for it's strength, flexibility and is very lightweight which is good for flying.

-The sail material is mainly Japanese handmade paper called "Washi", and it has amazing strength.
+The sail material is mainly Japanese handmade paper called "Washi", which has amazing strength.

 The Japanese would build extraordinarily large kites also, some as large as over 1000 square feet (93 square meters).
 Then all they had to do was get their kites airborne.
 This is no easy feat and would require several people to assist.

 The kite lines were made of rope and there would need to be rather strong winds to get these kites launched.
-Each kite would be propped up on bamboo poles to create take-off position, then using the ropes to keep resistance against the wind to create flight.
+Each kite would be propped up on bamboo poles to create the take-off position, then use the ropes to keep resistance against the wind to create flight.

 Click here to see an excellent example of this entire process.